 The new inbound route is added.

-- Select the telephone numbers you want to modify with the new static inbound route.
+- Once you're in the Manage Your DIDs page, select thephone numbers you want to modify with the new static inbound route.

 Click Choose a DID Action, and then click Set Route.